wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/portals-architecture/includes/2-provision.md

 A fully functional portal that is based on a template is provisioned in an environment with Microsoft Dataverse enabled.
 This portal can be further configured to meet specific business requirements.

 A maker will first choose a particular portal template.
-Currently, only blank website option is available for environments without Dynamics 365, while a number of portal templates are available for environments with Dynamics 365 apps installed.
+Currently, only blank website option is available for environments without Dynamics 365, while many portal templates are available for environments with Dynamics 365 apps installed.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the blank website selection.](../media/2-starter-portals-ssm.png)](../media/2-starter-portals-ssm.png#lightbox)

 ### Portal solutions installation

 The provisioning process first begins with the installation of a series of solutions in the environment.
-All portal implementations will contain base portal solutions with additional functionality added in separate solutions, depending on the portal template chosen.
+All portal implementations will contain base portal solutions with other functionality added in separate solutions, depending on the portal template chosen.
 The solutions contain tables, forms, views, processes, and a model-driven Portal Management app that you can use to manage the portal metadata.

 ### Portal metadata